 Final Thoughts: Is Byte At-Night Right For You?

 Despite the convenience of nighttime treatment, we generally recommend Byte’s standard All-Day treatment for its versatility, speed, and lower price.
-But if you’re set on nighttime treatment, Byte has taken the extra measures to ensure safe, effective teeth adjustments while you sleep.
-So, it’s a great option if you can swing the higher price.
+But if you definitely want nighttime treatment, Byte might be a solid option if you can swing the higher price.

 We recommend Byte At-Night for anyone who’s set on nighttime-only treatment.
 Although it comes at a higher price point, we think Byte At-Night offers much more bang for your buck than any other nighttime aligner treatment.

 Frequently Asked Questions